igordot/msigdbr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

 ## revdepcheck results

-We checked 34 reverse dependencies (13 from CRAN + 21 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 12 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 2 packages
+ * We failed to check 4 packages